-In its June 2014 white paper, China said some had a "confused and lopsided" understanding of the "one country, two systems" model.
+In a June 2014 white paper, China said some had a "confused and lopsided" understanding of the "one country, two systems" model.

 China has constantly stressed that unity is the way forward for the country, as it grapples with demands for greater autonomy in Xinjiang and Tibet.What is the Hong Kong government's stand?

-Chief Executive Leung Chun-ying hailed Beijing's decision on election candidacy as a "major step forward in the development of Hong Kong's society".
+Chief Executive CY Leung hailed Beijing's decision on election candidacy as a "major step forward in the development of Hong Kong's society".